aaronalbinson/henw/src/pages/bespoke-parts.md

       cannot find it to buy, we will see if we can fix or replace for you.

-      **Pin/Needle Segments**
+      **Pin/Needle Segments and Equipment**

       We specialise in the manufacture of pinned roller needle  segments to suit [PX5 Hot and Cold Perforating Machines](/perforators).

-      We can replace any pinned rollers for most types of Perforatoring Machines used throughout the world.
+      We replace any pinned rollers for most types of Perforatoring Machines used throughout the world.